MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ## DESCRIPTION

-The New-SPOContainerType cmdlet creates a new containertype of the standard or trial status.
-A trial containertype does not have a billing profile associated with it and have a validity of 30 days.
-A standard containertype has a billing profile associated with it.
-With the use of -IsPassThroughBilling, we can create a direct to customer billed containertype.
+The New-SPOContainerType cmdlet creates a new container type of the standard or trial status.
+A trial container type does not have a billing profile associated with it and has a validity of 30 days.
+A standard container type has a billing profile associated with it.
+With the use of -IsPassThroughBilling, we can create a direct to customer billed container type.
-This command is available only in SharePoint Online Management Shell version 16.0.24211.12000 or higher to run this cmdlet.

-You must be a SharePoint Online Administrator or Global Administrator to run this cmdlet.
+You must be a SharePoint Embedded Administrator to run this cmdlet.

 ## EXAMPLES

-### Example 2
+### Example 1

 ```powershell
 New-SPOContainerType -ContainerTypeName ContosoLegal -OwningApplicationId a735e4af-b86e-0000-93ba-1faded6c39e1 -AzureSubscriptionId 564e9025-f7f5-xxx9-9ddd-4cdxxxx1755 -ResourceGroup prod-resources -Region EastUS